kvz/node-depurar/README.md

 ### Automatically establishes namespace

 `debug` has the convention of prefixing debug output with a namespace in the form of: `Library:feature`.
 This allows us to quickly enable/disable debug output for some libraries or features.
-In my interpretation of this convention this often leads to `Modulename:Classname`.
+In my interpretation of this convention this often leads to `ModuleName:ClassName`.

 So I got a bit tired of opening `~/code/foo/lib/Bar.coffee` and typing: